 Link to Class RubricClass Assessment: Individual assignments developed using Visible Analyst CASE Tool and the tutorial.Examinations.

 Project – 24 points, (2 points per diagram).

 F = < 60

-Late Submission of Course Materials: Assignments are due the Tuesday after the material is covered in class.
-Submissions over a week late will have one quarter credit off.
+Late Submission of Course Materials: Assignments are due the day specified.
+Submissions over a week late will receive half credit.